I’ve Faced Many Job Rejections. What do I do?

 Job recruiters get thousands of applications per vacancy.
 The only way to get through them is to skim through them.

 While hirers have always assumed it takes them less than five minutes per resume, a new study says otherwise; a recent research study from TheLadders found that the average recruiter takes less than 6 SECONDS per resume!
-The shockingly low number means your CV has to pop out instantly, highlighting all the right places.
+The shockingly low number means your resume has to pop out instantly, highlighting all the right places.

 The same study’s gaze tracking technology showed that recruiters spent almost 80% of their resume review time on the following data points: